-- Foothill Pipeline SGPWA has 64 cfs in this pipeline but can use additional capacity if SBVMWD is not using the capacity.
-The 32 cfs is the maximum capacity SGPWA currently has in the rest of the California Aqueduct. - Cherry Valley Pump Station SGPWA has 52 cfs of total pumping capacity and 32 cfs of firm capacity (largest pump out of service).
+- Cherry Valley Pump Station SGPWA has 52 cfs of total pumping capacity and 32 cfs of firm capacity (largest pump out of service).
 There is no space to add additional pumps in the building without major modifications. - Noble Creek Pipeline The velocity in this pipeline based on the total capacity of the Cherry Valley Pump Station of 52 cfs is 7.4 ft/sec.
 This is marginally acceptable with the headloss of 35 ft in the 10,000 ft length pipeline.